lukso-network/docs/docs/faq/lukso.md

 Please join our [Discord](https://discord.gg/lukso) and get in touch if you have terrific ideas for the new digital lifestyle economy!

-## Why LSPs are not proposed as ERCs?
+## Why are LSPs not proposed as ERCs?

 The LSPs are part of a larger set of core standards that are all interoperable and cohesive together.
 Nonetheless, they do function equally for any EVM chain, the ability to make these standards understood requires a less noisy and neutral place, than the current ERC space.

 Therefore, we deem a separate repo **[(LIPs/LSPs)](https://github.com/lukso-network/LIPs)** as necessary for the success and transparency of these new sets of standards, many of which use ERCs (ERC165, ERC173, ERC725) as a core basis.

+## I found a bug.
+Where can I report it?

+You can create a GitHub issue in the related project's repository.
+If you can't do it, you can send us a message on our [Discord](https://discord.gg/lukso) server.